bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 There is a bevy of appearance options, including the ability to customise fonts, icons, layout and colour scheme.
 But the remote development features are what set it apart—you can use a container or a remote machine as a full-featured dev environment.

-VS Code is the text editor of choice for Dean McPherson, Paperform’s co-founder and resident code-geek.
+VS Code is the text editor of choice for Dean McPherson, Paperform's co-founder and resident code-geek.
 He uses the remote plugins for version control and to keep our global dev team working in the same virtual environment.

 ## Web Application Frameworks

 Web application frameworks (or just web frameworks) are software libraries that are designed to help you build web services, resources and APIs.

 Choosing the right framework for your project is super important.
 Why?
-Because it’s difficult, time-consuming and expensive to switch to a different solution.
-It’s much easier to stick with one.
+Because it's difficult, time-consuming and expensive to switch to a different solution.
+It's much easier to stick with one.

-Below we’ve curated a list of the [best web frameworks](https://www.appypie.com/top-web-development-frameworks) in 2021—both front-end and back-end to cover all the bases.
+Below we've curated a list of the [best web frameworks](https://www.appypie.com/top-web-development-frameworks) in 2021—both front-end and back-end to cover all the bases.
 This is a big decision and this is only meant as an overview of options, so be sure to do further research before deciding on one.

 ### 6. Django

 [Django](https://www.djangoproject.com/) is a high-level [Python framework](https://www.educba.com/python-frameworks/) built by expert developers and used by giant web apps like Reddit, Instagram and Uber.
-It’s secure and scalable, which means it’s suitable for a small side hustle or enterprise-scale projects.
+It's secure and scalable, which means it's suitable for a small side hustle or enterprise-scale projects.

 In a nutshell, Django makes it easier to build great web apps.
 Fast.
-The focus here is on enabling devs to create sites and apps with less code (to get nerdy, Django’s server-side processing speed is super fast and the file structure is feather-light).
+The focus here is on enabling devs to create sites and apps with less code (to get nerdy, Django's server-side processing speed is super fast and the file structure is feather-light).

-> Django’s goal is to support devs to go from concept to completion as quickly as possible.
+> Django's goal is to support devs to go from concept to completion as quickly as possible.
 They achieve this by encouraging clean design and swift development.

 One of the greatest strengths of Django is its community.
 They contribute a tonne of useful packages and utilities—a search on PyPI brings up 4,000+ packages free and ready to use.

 ### 7. Ruby On Rails

 [Ruby on Rails](https://rubyonrails.org/) is a favourite in the dev community.
-While it requires a certain quality of code, as a general rule it’s easy to read, write, monkey patch, test, maintain and deploy, making it any web developer’s dream.
+While it requires a certain quality of code, as a general rule it's easy to read, write, monkey patch, test, maintain and deploy, making it any web developer's dream.

-Rails, as it’s called in the biz, is used in a bunch of server-side web apps, including big names like Square, Hulu, Twitch and Shopify.
-It’s a popular framework because straight out of the box you get structures for web services, pages and a database, requiring far less groundwork than other options.
+Rails, as it's called in the biz, is used in a bunch of server-side web apps, including big names like Square, Hulu, Twitch and Shopify.
+It's a popular framework because straight out of the box you get structures for web services, pages and a database, requiring far less groundwork than other options.

 So why choose Rails?
-Well, it’s an excellent choice if you’re after a robust tool that’s simple to use.
+Well, it's an excellent choice if you're after a robust tool that's simple to use.
 It has a clean design language, an intuitive workflow, and seamlessly integrates with third-party applications.

 **💡Pro Tip:** If you are starting to build your product, Ruby on Rails is an ideal solution to get your MVP up and running.
 It allows solo web developers to swiftly get projects off the ground and make changes on the fly.

 ### 8. Angular

 [Angular](https://angular.io/) (or Angularjs) is a popular Javascript framework created and maintained by Google.
-It’s a cross-platform solution with a cohesive ecosystem of third-party components, meaning you can add a bunch of your own unique functionality improvements.
+It's a cross-platform solution with a cohesive ecosystem of third-party components, meaning you can add a bunch of your own unique functionality improvements.

-You’ll find all the relevant features you’d expect for each stage of the development process, from code generation and splitting to complex animation timelines.
+You'll find all the relevant features you'd expect for each stage of the development process, from code generation and splitting to complex animation timelines.

 The Command-line Interface (CLI) is probably the most notable feature though. it allows you to initialise, develop, scaffold and maintain Angular apps right from the command shell.